Charliego3/go-i18n/README.md

 }
 ```

-## Customer
+## Customize Loader

 You can implement your own `Loader` by yourself, and even pull the language files from any
-possible place to use, just pay attention when implementing the `ParseMessage(i I18n) error` function:
+possible place to use, just pay attention when implementing the `ParseMessage(i *I18n) error` function:
 1. At least need to call `i.SetLocalizer(language.Tag)` and `i.MastParseMessageFileBytes([]byte, string)` to register with `Bundle`
     - `[]byte` is the file content
     - `string` is the file path: mainly used to parse the language and serialization type, for example: `en.yaml`